The Lowdown: Pharmacy Service Terms & Conditions

 2.3 How we may contact you.
 If we have to contact you we will do so by telephone or by writing to you at the email address or postal address you provide to us during the registration process (see clause 4 below).

 2.4 Professional standards.
 The relevant aspects of the Services are provided by Truepill Limited and its qualified independent prescribing pharmacists who are registered with the General Pharmaceutical Council in the UK.
-All of our pharmacists comply with the requirements of their respective professional bodies, the standards set by the healthcare regulators we are registered with.
+All of their pharmacists comply with the requirements of their respective professional bodies, the standards set by the healthcare regulators we are registered with.

 Unit 1 Fifth Street